collabmarket/drafts/nb-kernel/conda_install_irkernel_py3.md

 <!--- Jupyter Install IRkernel and Python 3 kernel on Windows -->

-R and python3 will be installed in separated enviroment using [Anaconda distribution][1].
+R and python3 will be installed in separated environment using [Anaconda distribution][1].
+Jupyter is already installed in root environment.

 ## Install IRkernel
 ###In Anaconda Command Prompt.

 Create r-env a new environment just for "R essentials"

-    > conda create -n r-env
+    C:\Users\USER\Anaconda> conda create -n r-env

 Activate r-env

     C:\Users\USER\Anaconda> activate r-env